NateyB/didactic-waffle/notes.md

   * All operations can only be used when holding the lock
   * Operations:
-    * Sleep: Release the lock and sleep on this condition variable until some other thread wakes it; acquire the lock before returning from sleep
+    * Sleep: Release the lock and sleep on this condition variable until some other thread wakes it; acquire the lock before returning from sleep.
 	  Note: Semaphore: Wait only sleeps thread if value is nonpositive;
 	  Lock: Acquire only sleeps if the lock is busy
 	* Wake: Wakes at most one thread sleeping on the lock
 	* WakeAll: Wakes all the threads sleeping on the condition variable